 Pattern hair loss can happen to both women and men at any age after puberty.
 This type of hair loss is also known as hair thinning, reduced hair volume, androgenic alopecia, and androgenic thinning

-Traction alopecia is a type of hair loss caused by a constant pulling on the hair from its follicle.
+Traction alopecia is a type of hair loss caused over time by constant pulling on hairs from their follicles.

 Stress can and often does result in hair loss due to a number of factors.
 One of the main reasons is that stress, through a convoluted route, can increase your body’s production of adrenaline.
 This can then be converted into cholesterol, which is capable of raising your body’s level...